Stukent/power-grid/README.md

 ### `data-break`
 This is where the real power of the Power Grid comes into play.
 If you had an element that had the attribute `data-pos="T0 R0 H4"` but you know that on smaller screens, the height needs to be half that size and on the bottom of the page, simply add `data-break="col2H2 col2B0"`.
 In the Power Grid, columns and rows are 320px. so using `col2H2` means on any screen size smaller than two columns, set the height to be two units. `data-break` can also show/hide elements by adding `hide` or `show`: `data-break="col2hide"`.

+## Why 20px?
+Why 320?
+Why 16x16?
+Google and Apple suggest that the minimum tappable area of a UI element is about 40px by 40px.
+The smallest screen size supported by the Power Grid is 320px by 320px.
+This means that there would be eight rows and eight columns.
+Because half widths and heights are useful, this was changed to 16x16.